-A 59-year old female participant presented with a broken hip due to a fall.
+A 59-year-old female participant presented with a broken hip due to a fall.
 She has cerebral palsy with developmental delay, depression, seizure disorder, and a history of falls and alcoholism.
 Her medications at the time of the fall were multivitamins, folic acid, phenytoin 200mg at bedtime, and fluoxetine.
-The PACE physician contacted the CK clinical pharmacist because, within the six months since enrollment, her phenytoin dose had been changed twice, and had been a challenge to manage.
+The PACE physician contacted the CK clinical pharmacist because, within the six months since enrollment, her phenytoin dose was changed twice, and is a challenge to manage.

 The PACE clinician consulted with the CK clinical pharmacist on the effect of alcohol on phenytoin level.
 The pharmacist informed the PACE clinician that alcohol’s effect on phenytoin level depends on frequency of alcohol consumption.
 Acute, heavy alcohol consumption may increase phenytoin levels (reduced clearance of the drug).
 On the other hand, chronic, heavy alcohol consumption may decrease phenytoin level (increased clearance of the drug).
 Phenytoin levels may also be expected to be lower during alcohol withdrawal.